kyotolesson-class/kyotolesson-class.github.io/web_app_jr/test.md

 </details>
 ```

-Note that you **MUST** to repeat the main heading (h1, h2, etc.) to make it appear correctly in the table of contents.
+Note that you **MUST REPEAT** the main heading (h2, h3, etc.) to make it appear correctly in the table of contents.
+That repeated first heading in the content is erased via js/css, so if you omit it it may delete some of your lower-lying content...

 If you do this, it should properly handle clicks in the table of contents/sidebar.